 Loans from LBP were used to partially finance the Miramonti project.
-These loans are secured by real estate mortgage on the Group's land with total area of 2,057 sqm (see Note 8) and assigned receivables (see Note 7).
+These loans are secured by real estate mortgage on the Company's land with total area of 2,057 sqm (see note 8).

 Loans from UCPB were obtained to augment working capital requirements.
 These loans are secured by office units, residential units, and commercial units of Primavera Residences.
-On March 1, 2022, the merger of LBP and UCPB, with LBP as the surviving entity, took effect.
-Accordingly, in 2023, the UCPB loan was transferred to LBP.